SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 As with optionals, if you don't provide an initial value when you declare an implicitly unwrapped optional variable or property, its value automatically defaults to ``nil``.
 Because the value of an implicitly unwrapped optional is automatically unwrapped when you use it, there's no need to use the ``!`` operator to unwrap it.
-That said, if you try to use an implicitly unwrapped optional that has a value of ``nil``, you'll get a runtime error.

 Use optional chaining to conditionally perform an operation on an implicitly unwrapped optional expression.